JacobPuff/interview-homework-stuff/README.md

     - Traffic cannot back up to this intersection
     - The sensors are perfect, and will never give false positive/negative results
     - If I get to the historical data toggle, the sensors can totally sense a car whipping by at 55mph to record that.

+## The Results!

+Alright, so it's been a few hours!
+Due to time constraints, I'm not gonna do much more.

+Heres what's done:

+- We have a UI for the lanes, the lights, the sensors, and a count of cars on each side.
+- All the different traffic patterns, since they were pretty easy
+- Several knobs to turn
+- HTML inputs to turn some of those knobs
+- Modular funcs to handle traffic light changes
+- A traffic control queue, so we can queue up multiple traffic changes at once
+- An approximation of accelaration and breaking for our cars on different light states

+I of course didn't get to everything in my list of wants, but that was expected.
+Here is what I'd like to do with more time:
+- I changed some of the traffic control actions, and that messed with my Heavy EW optimizations a bit.
+I'd like to redo and clean it up a bit.
+There are more optimizations to be made
+- Handling the random traffic pattern as a separate flow would be neat, but it's unrealistic for IRL intersections.
+- The code has a lot of boilerplate since I wanted separate funcs for flexibility, but there are some spots that could be combined/simplified along with other organization/cleanup work.
+- Manual setup for testing traffic scenarios!
+A pause button, ability to set the light state, adding cars to lanes, etc.
+- Right turns going when oncoming traffic is slow.
+I think it's fine as is for demonstration tho, and would be essentially the same as the flashing lights.
+- Simulated cars.

+## Running
+Just put it in a folder, and open the `index.html` file in a browser.